Sign In to see current Signals.

 Daily Technical Indicators: [See AVY daily technical indicators chart]

-The daily MACD line is above its signal line since February 12, 2014.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term uptrend is getting stronger.
+The daily MACD line is below its signal line since May 29, 2018.
+The distance between MACD and the signal line is low and getting smaller.

 During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.